annkissam/akd/docs/BuildTimeVsRunTimeEnv.md

 At Annkissam, we use `akd` with `distillery` to deploy OTP releases.
 We run them mostly on CentOS servers.
-We typically have a build server (also CentOS) on which we run the `Distillery` release task and copy the built release to a final destination on which the app is started.
+We typically have a build server (also CentOS) on which we run the `distillery` release task and copy the built release to a final destination on which the app is started.

 There are several pain-points which we have recognized when deploying